hctnm2/Hacktoberfest-Banned-The-Repo-Guys-Sorry-For-Your-Time-and-effort/README.md

 ---
-## How to start Contributing and pull request
+## How to start Contributing and pull request [Longer Way For Nerds] (Scrool Down For Shorter Version)

 **1.**  Fork [this](https://github.com/hctnm2/hacktoberfest-2021.git) repository.